ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-8-08-Achievement-Guide.md

 ## Common Sense

 To earn the Common Sense achievement, you need to defeat the act 3 boss while having no uncommon or rare cards in your deck.
 This wording is very important.
 If a card has a rarity that is not uncommon or rare, it is allowed to be in your deck.
 This includes curses, basic cards (Strike, Defend, etc.), and special cards from events (Ritual Dagger, Apparition, etc.).
 Also, only the final state of your deck matters.
 If you carry a rare card through most of the game but remove it before the end, the achievement will still unlock.
 Like Minimalist, it can also be obtained after killing the Corrupt Heart, if Act 4 is needed to remove an uncommon or rare card.
-This is not usually, done, however, due to the extra difficulty involved.
+However, due to the extra difficulty involved, this is rarely useful.

+Similar to Who Needs Relics, the rarity restriction of Common Sense is felt more heavily the longer the game goes on.
+Therefore, it makes sense to take early tradeoffs which increase your late game power.
+A thin deck can be a good idea, as it allows you to upgrade most of your cards on lower difficulties.
+Some cards like **Perfected Strike** like more inflated decks, however.
+Elite fights should also be prioritized in the early part of the game, to help scale harder through relics, because the available late-game scaling through card choices is lower.

+### Character-specific advice

 Like Minimalist, the recommended class for this challenge is any class except Silent.
 The Silent has few ways to scale her damage and defense using only common cards, so choosing Silent will make the challenge much more difficult.
 My favorite class to use for Common Sense is Defect.
 Ascension 1 is often chosen as the difficulty level when attempting Common Sense, due to the extra elites.
 Ascension 0 is a fine choice as well, though.
 As a point of warning, beware transform effects, which give non-common cards more often than not.

-Similar to Who Needs Relics, the rarity restriction of Common Sense is felt more heavily the longer the game goes on.
-Therefore, it makes sense to take early tradeoffs which increase your late game power.
-A thin deck can be a good idea, as it allows you to upgrade most of your cards on lower difficulties.
-Some cards like **Perfected Strike** like more inflated decks, however.
-Elite fights should also be prioritized in the early part of the game, to help scale harder through relics, because the available late-game scaling through card choices is lower.

-### Ironclad advice
+#### Ironclad

 Ironclad has one main card going for him when attempting Common Sense: **Perfected Strike**.
 The strategy to get the achievement with Perfected Strike is simple: take every copy of Perfected Strike, plus some copies of **Pommel Strike**.
 If you can get some upgraded copies of **Shrug it Off**, they will help in the few fights that cannot be won immediately.
 Defends should be removed before Strikes, and getting a 4th energy or a Snecko Eye from a boss relic is very important.
 The other strikes should be picked in moderation.
 Even with Perfected Strike, you don't want too many Twin Strikes or Wild Strikes.
 Sometimes the Perfected Strike build will take a couple tries to come together because Perfected Strike never shows up, but it is one of the most common builds used for Common Sense.
 You don't need too many Perfected Strikes, either.
 Here, I only found two copies:

 ![common-sense-ironclad](../images/3/image-20200807091700379.png)

-### Defect advice
+#### Defect

 I already discussed the recommended Common Sense build for the Who Needs Relics achievement and the Minimalist achievement.
 Basically, you put together a Claw deck.
 Early on, a copy of **Ball Lightning** does wonders against elites.
 But you should quickly pick up a few copies of **Claw** and several of **Hologram** to replay the Claws. **Charge Battery** and **Coolheaded** are the main options for defense and card draw, but adding a **Leap** or **Compile Driver** isn't bad either.
 Really, it's hard to go wrong with most of the common cards.
 Almost all of them can work in this deck.
 Don't take too many Claws though, and don't dilute the deck too much.
 Remember that with a discarded Claw, every copy of Hologram is also potentially another Claw.
 If Claw never shows up, **Streamline** is an inferior alternative, though Claw and Streamline do not mix well.
 For a spike of early power, something like **Electrodynamics** can be added to the deck and removed right before the end.
 Here is an example run which only found one copy of Claw, halfway through act 2.
 I could usually play it at least 3 times per turn, though:

 ![common-sense-defect](../images/3/image-20200807100700637.png)

-### Watcher advice
+#### Watcher

 Like Claw in Defect, the most obvious common, self-scaling Watcher card is **Pressure Points**.
 The damage will stack up very quickly, but you also need a way to block.
 The Watcher has lots of decent common block cards, so this should not be a big problem.
 To help with late game scaling, and to play the copies of Pressure Points faster, I recommend a relatively slim deck, with most of the block cards upgraded.
 Watcher does not need much added to her basic deck to beat the game, after all.
-Upgraded **Third Eye** is especially insane for filtering through her deck to find the copies of Pressure Points.
+Upgraded **Third Eye** is especially valuable for filtering through her deck to find the copies of Pressure Points.

 Of course, Pressure Points is just one tool for getting Common Sense done with the Watcher, and perhaps not even the most consistent tool.
-Because Wrath stance already provides enough damage for the Watcher to deal with every threat in the game, building for attack damage is also very effective. **Crush Joints** is a good damage multiplier through Vulnerable, and **Empty Fist** does immense damage when upgraded. **Cut Through Fate** is one of the best common cards in the game, and **Follow-Up** or **Consecrate** do lots of damage without an energy cost.
-The main problem is that only **Eruption** and **Crescendo** are available to enter Wrath.
-Having a smaller deck will help, but **Flying Sleeves** can also be used to help guarantee that damage cards are drawn together with an entrance to Wrath stance.
-Flying Sleeves isn't a very powerful card relative to Watcher's other options, though.
-Enough copies of Cut Through Fate tend to do a better job.
-And make sure to pick up a few defensive cards.
-Again, upgraded **Third Eye** is incredible, and **Evaluate** can be somewhat useful when upgraded as a source of card draw and block if Cut Through Fate isn't showing up.
-Anyway, if you are comfortable enough playing Watcher, getting Common Sense with her should not be too difficult.
-Here is an example Common Sense deck that simply used common attack cards in wrath stance.
+Because Wrath stance already provides enough damage for the Watcher to deal with every threat in the game, building for attack damage is also very effective.
+The core strategy here is to find a way to reliably enter Wrath stance most turns and use our extremely efficient common attack cards to deal damage.
+Because **Eruption** is the only card we can use to repeatedly enter Wrath stance, we want to keep the deck relatively small so we can draw it more easily.
+The rest of our deck should have a good balance of attack damage, draw, and block.
+Almost every common card works in the deck.
+The only common cards which are less useful, which I do not recommend prioritizing (though none of them are completely terrible if you feel you need them) are:

+* **Bowling Bash** and **Flying Sleeves**: Not terrible, but you have better attack cards available
+* **Just Lucky**: Does a bit of everything, but doesn't have as much overall value as other picks.
+It does get better with Shuriken or Kunai, though.
+* **Prostrate**: It could be worth considering with the Damaru relic, but is usually just too slow to be worth taking.
+* **Protect**: With a thin, highly-upgraded deck that contains multiple scry cards, you should not need a relatively inefficient but self-retaining block card.
+Protect isn't that bad, though.
+* **Tranquility** and **Crescendo**: You should be able to draw Tranquility and Eruption consistently with your deck.
+Empty Fist is a better way to exit Wrath stance than Tranquility, too.
+* **Empty Body**: The other block cards are likely to do more in your deck.
+You would almost always rather play Vigilance than Empty Body.
+* **Pressure Points**: This card does not synergize with anything else we are doing.
+Building around it is okay for Common Sense, just not this build.

+The best attack cards are:

+* **Cut Through Fate**: One of the best common cards in the game, helps us find the right cards to draw each turn, and does good damage
+* **Crush Joints**: We want one copy if we can find it to dramatically increase our damage dealt
+* **Flurry of Blows**: Free, decent damage that often does not cost card draw when scried, and we can probably play it multiple times per turn.
+Try to take at least one or two copies.
+* **Empty Fist**: When upgraded, it does 14 damage for one energy, which is incredibly efficient.
+It is also nice to have one of these to exit Wrath stance at the end of the turn.

+With the attack cards I listed, a couple block cards, and maybe a few more picks to round out your deck, you should be able to achieve Common Sense with the Watcher, as long as you are comfortable with her mechanics.
+You have a lot of flexibility with your picks, so have fun with it, and make sure to fight some elites in act 1 and 2.
+Here is an example Common Sense deck that followed my recommendations above.
 It was capable of dealing over 100 damage per turn, while simultaneously generating significant block:

 ![common-sense-watcher](../images/3/image-20200807235103525.png)